caveinn/EssayArena/README.md

 # EssayArena
-A site to outsource essay writingh
+A site to outsource essay writing